Here comes the Holy Spirit

 Some Bible experts say Peter is referring not to some apocalypse at the end of the world, but to the end of the old covenant—the old agreement between God and his people.
 Jeremiah 31:33-34 says that God will retire the old legal system and replace it with laws written on the heart.
-And in Ezekiel 36:27, God promises to put his spirit within his people.
+And in Ezekiel 36:27, God promises to put his Spirit within his people.

 These could include a variety of servants including slaves bought and sold or bond servants who have sold themselves into either part-time or lifelong slavery to pay for a debt.
 Either way, they are social bottom dwellers.
 And even they are going to get filled with the Spirit.

-The Day of the Lord, many scholars say, refers to Judgment Day or to the Second Coming of Jesus – or to both.
+The Day of the Lord, many scholars say, refers to Judgment Day or to the second coming of Jesus—or to both.

 Peter is referring to Psalm 16:8-11.

 Many people in ancient times came to think of Hades as an incredibly inhospitable waiting room for the inevitable judgment that was coming.
 In the Hebrew language, Jews called this place Sheol, a place where the shadowy dead live and don’t return (Job 7:9).
-For “hell,” see the note for Luke 12:5.
+For “hell,” see the footnote for Luke 12:5.